This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 About the Author

-My name is Jim, writer at Asia Marvels.
+My name is Jim, a writer for Asia Marvels.
 I love traveling around Asia and share my stories & travel guidelines to my readers.
 I want people from all over the world to see the beauty of the landscape, people and culture of Asia.